-By the start of the 4th month, pregnant women tend to start feeling movements in the abdomen.
+By the start of the 4th month, pregnant women tend to start feeling movements.
 These initial movements may only feel like flutters but they are the fetus moving around.
 Fetal bones are hardening now so movements that have been occurring for weeks can now be felt.
-The legs are longer than the arms at this point so most movements are kicks not punches.
+The legs are longer than the arms at this point so most movements are kicks, not punches.
 Fingernails and toenails continue to grow with some growing so long in utero they need to be trimmed in the hospital after birth.

 As blood volume increases so do pregnancy hormones like estrogen.
 Estrogen can inflame and swell nasal passages leading to stuffiness and nosebleeds.
 The heart will work harder now to pump the extra blood through the body.
 Ligaments will continue to stretch, which may continue to cause some pain in the abdominal area.

 Between the 16th and 18th week, doctors will schedule an amniocentesis if one is necessary.
 Amniocentesis requires drawing a bit of amniotic fluid from the fetal sac to test for chromosome abnormalities.
 In some cases, the testing is voluntary and in others highly suggested by the doctor.